 A dual boot situation is an idealistic approach to using one computer with multiple users.
 If you only have one computer and you need to share it with somebody else, dual booting is the perfect solution.
 Maybe you have to share your computer with your spouse and you don’t want them to be able to see what have been doing.
 Possibly, you have to share your computer with your kids and you don’t want to infect your system with all of the garbage they will install.
 Dual booting is the perfect solution.

 This may be a good enough reason to dual boot a computer for some people.
 I once had four different operating systems on one computer, because I could.
 You may just want to show off your geek status and see how many different operating systems you can stuff into one computer.

 For whatever reason you may need to dual boot a computer, Acronis Disk Director is the solution you need to make it happen.
-Check out our tutorial on dual booting with Acronis Disk Director to see just how easy it is to run Windows Vista and Windows 7 on the same computer.
+Check out our tutorial on dual booting with Acronis Disk Director to see just how easy it is to run Windows 10 and Windows 8 on the same computer.

 Acronis Disk Director 12 helps you manage your gigabytes of data fast and efficiently.
 Whether you need to upgrade your hard drive or dual boot your computer with different operating systems, the Disk Director is the tool to make any byte management task faster and easier than ever before.
 Check our reviews of the Disk Director to see this tool in action.